briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     otherwise distributed to a person under twenty-one years of age in violation of this section and that are used, possessed, purchased, or received by a person under twenty-one years of age in violation of Ohio R.C.
-[2151.87][ORC Section 2151.87] are subject to seizure and forfeiture as contraband under Ohio R.C.
-[Chapter 2981][ORC Chapter 2981].\
+[2151.87][ORC 2151.87] are subject to seizure and forfeiture as contraband under Ohio R.C.
+[Chapter 2981][ORC 2981].\
     (ORC 2927.02)

 2. _(b)_ **Transaction Scan.**